 The Group carries its investment properties at fair value, with changes in fair values being recognised in profit or loss.
-The Group engaged independent valuation specialists to determine fair value as at 31 December 2011.
+The Group engaged independent valuation specialists to determine fair value as at 31 August 2012 before it was transferred to owner-occupied property.